Vivian Davidson Hewitt: Personal and death

 Hewitt died at her home in Manhattan on May 29, 2022, at the age of 102.
+She is survived by two granddaughters, and ten great grandchildren.

-Awards
+Awards and honors

+In 1978, Hewitt received an honorary doctorate from Geneva College.

 In 1984, Vivian Hewitt was inducted into the Special Libraries Association's Hall of Fame.

 In 2001, she was honored by Queen Elizabeth II with appointment to the Venerable Order of St John as a Serving Sister.
 She was promoted to Officer Sister in 2004, Commander Sister in 2009, and finally Dame in 2016.

+In 2011, Hewitt was the speaker at Geneva College's annual Dr. King Night of the Arts.

+In 2012, she served as the commencement speaker for the Center for Urban Biblical Ministry at Geneva College.

+In 2017, Hewitt was honored as the Heinz History Maker of the Year in Education.

+In 2017, she received an honorary doctorate degree from Carnegie Mellon University.